 Researchers found that a deficiency in endocannabinoid signaling results in depressive behaviors.
 For this reason, many experts believe that CBD may help balance these deficiencies and aid the endocannabinoid system in its regulatory processes to support overall health and wellbeing.

 Research efforts regarding CBD for depression are expected to continue to expand rapidly in the coming years, and many experts hope to work toward solid evidence that will help physicians more accurately recommend CBD in place of common alternatives.
+Until then, CBD for depression is not a proven claim.
 For now, the research that links cannabidiol to anti-depressant effects includes the following: